-Class Parties
+Class Parties:

-Students are permitted three class parties a year: Halloween Party, Christmas, and End of Year.
+Students are permitted three class parties a year: Halloween, Christmas, and End of Year.
 Valentine's Day and Easter are celebrated with a "special" snack.
 Room parents may assist the classroom teacher with these three parties.
-We request that treats be already prepared into individual servings and not be excessive.
+Teachers will coordinate with room parents for parties and on sending in "special" snacks for Valentine's Day and Easter.
+We request that treats be not be excessive.

-School Hours
+School Hours:

-Grades Pre-K through 8: 7:55AM - 2:50PM.
-Students not in their class line when morning assembly dismisses at 8:05AM are considered tardy.
+Grades Pre-K through 8: 7:50AM - 2:50PM.
+Students not in their class line when morning assembly begins at 7:55AM are considered tardy.